Hudson Terminal: Railroad station

 The terminal served H&M trains as well as those of the Pennsylvania Railroad, which interoperated on H&M trackage.
-The railroad terminal's construction was overseen by Charles H. Jacobs, chief engineer, and J. Vipond Davies, deputy chief engineer.
+The railroad terminal's construction was overseen by Charles M. Jacobs, chief engineer, and J. Vipond Davies, deputy chief engineer.
 The terminal was two stories below street level and consisted of five tracks numbered 1–5 from east to west.
 The tracks were served by four island platforms and two side platforms.
 All tracks had a Spanish solution layout with platforms on both sides, thereby enabling passengers to exit trains from one side and enter from the other.
 This removed conflicts between departing and boarding passengers.
 The width of the station averaged 180 ft from west to east, and the station measured 530 ft long from north to south.

 Lower Manhattan's topography made it impossible for the H&M to build a "stub-end" terminal, with the tracks oriented on a west–east axis and terminating at bumper blocks.
 Therefore, the Hudson Terminal station was arranged as a balloon loop connecting both of the Downtown Tubes.
 Trains entered from the south and exited from the north.
 The station ran perpendicularly to both of the Downtown Tubes, and at either end of the station, there were sharp curves to and from each tube, with track radii of 90 ft.
 The eastbound tunnel ran under Cortlandt Street and the westbound tunnel ran two blocks north under Fulton Street.